Seeing the Big Picture: Synopsis

-Cope presents what are described as five business drivers: cash, profit, assets, growth, and people.
-He argues that these are the building blocks of any business and contribute to its overall success.
+Cope writes that a deep understanding of a company can make its employees' work more fulfilling and purpose-driven by highlighting how they influence the success of their team, department, or organization.
+He presents what are described as five business drivers: cash, profit, assets, growth, and people.
+Cope argues that these are the building blocks of any business and contribute to its overall success.